awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_mfa.md

 Select the protocol that was specified when your RADIUS endpoints were created\.
 **Server timeout \(in seconds\)**
 The amount of time, in seconds, to wait for the RADIUS server to respond\.
 This must be a value between 1 and 50\.
+We recommend configuring your RADIUS server timeout to 20 seconds or less\.
+If the timeout exceeds 20 seconds, the system cannot retry with another RADIUS server and may result in a timeout failure\.
 **Max RADIUS request retries**
 The number of times that communication with the RADIUS server is attempted\.
 This must be a value between 0 and 10\.